GOVTNZ/govtnz-design-system/packages/govtnz-ds-website/src/docs/components/Button.md

     </Example>
 </ExampleContainer>

-## 'Disabled' buttons
+## Disabled buttons

-'Disabled' buttons, which are often greyed out, have poor contrast and can confuse some users, so avoid them if possible.
-'Disabled' buttons may also impede keyboard accessibility.
+Disabled buttons, which are often greyed out, have poor contrast and can confuse some users, so avoid them if possible.
+Disabled buttons may also impede keyboard accessibility.

-Only use 'disabled' buttons if your research shows it makes the user interface easier to understand.
+Only use disabled buttons if your research shows it makes the user interface easier to understand.

 <ExampleContainer>
-    <ExampleHeading>'Disabled' buttons</ExampleHeading>
+    <ExampleHeading>Disabled buttons</ExampleHeading>
     <Example>
         <Button type="Button" disabled>Save and continue</Button>
     </Example>